 need to be engaged and engaging: engaged in your customers' goals and engaging in the sense that people like and trust you.
 To be successful, you will be a consummate business professional, passionate about what you do and comfortable working with multiple decision makers at the highest levels.

-Experience in shortening an extended sales cycle is imperative.
-In this energy conscious environment it isn't that difficult to get in door, but change is difficult and closing takes effort and time.
-You'll need all of your business acumen, including understanding financials, sales savvy and interpersonal finesse as you invest the extended time necessary to educate your prospects and facilitate change.
-It could be six to eighteen months before you see results, but if you're tenacious and dedicated you will find success.
+Post-training, you'll hit the ground running and begin working your industry contacts as well as identifying additional contacts.
+In this energy conscious environment it isn't that difficult to get in the door, but change is difficult and closing takes effort and time.
+You'll need all of your business acumen, including understanding financials, sales savvy and interpersonal finesse, as you invest the extended time necessary to educate your prospects and facilitate change.

 About Clean EnergyTaking the Lead in Clean-air Transportation